elixir-circuits/circuits_uart/README.md

     {:ok, "Hi"}

 Input is reported as soon as it is received, so you may need multiple calls to `read/2` to get everything you want.
+If you have flow control enabled and stop calling `read/2`, the port will push back to the sender when its buffers fill up.

 Enough with passive mode, let's switch to active mode: